Frequently asked questions

 Yes.
 However, the process can be made much shorter if the organisation has already been approved under another Engagement Global programme.

-• Crisis and emergency mangement plan, by email and post
+• Crisis and emergency mangement plan

 jugendbegegnungen@engagement-global.de

 You can also attend one of our upcoming information events.
+We provide regular information about the dates on our website.

 Organisational matters